zowe/zowe-common-c/Compilers.md

 ## Questions

 - Will all 3 streams continue indefinitely (XLC,XLCLANG,OPENXLC/CLANG)?
-- Will other non-XPLINK stack support come to xlclang or clang
+- Will other non-XPLINK stack support come to xlclang or clang?
+- What is upstreamed to Clang/LLVM?
+- - Can we make PR's to help with gaps (see below)
 - NR is deprecated and the doc refers us to the clang documentation.
 Clang syntax doesn't seem to work.
 The question is, are there examples of how to use all the __asm__ features in Open XL C/C++?
 Are there plans to add examples to the Open XL C/C++ doc?

 ## Gotcha's

 - XLC does allow integer bitfields for all integer widths
 - use "_Packed", not pragma pack(...) - works for all 3 compilers.
+- Open XLC lacks the OS linkage pragma
+- - much of this is expressable in IR, LE has scratch 31/upward stack)
+- - BPXxxxx, CSFxxxx and many other callable service libraries require it.
+- No Convlit in OpenXLC (to help with EBCDIC names in what is generally ASCII code)

 ## Wishlists

 - ZOS Macros for inline ASM in Open XLC (clang)
 - Thread local support.
+- CompilerRT
+- LLDB
+- Clang Static Analyzer
+- Clang Tidy
+- Output to LL
+- Input from LL
+- Cross compilation (so all the LLVM tools can be used, even if not ported).

 ### OSS Ports
 - CMake
 - libuv
 - openssl
 - libcurl
--
+- (whatever is known to be upstreamed)